 You can learn more about their system on the Guardian Connect System website.

-How to decide if a CGM or Flash system is right for you
+How to decide if a Continuous Glucose Monitor or Flash system is right for you

 Deciding which system you should use or even if you want to be hooked up to a device at all is a very personal decision.
 You may want to consider things like